So you’re a new Exchequer in your Shire, what now?

 Exchequers can only release funds with the agrement of the finacial committee for that branch.
 The decisions on expenditures of financial committees will be determined by a simple majority vote of the committee members.
 The amount must be agreed in advance.
 Receipts must be provided.
 Petty cash is not allowed.The advancement of cash for purchases is allowed, if agreed by the Shire Finance committee, and if the remaining cash, plus receipts are taken back by the exchequer when the specific purchase for which the money was released has been made.
 Cash advances for this should be made by cheque made out to the individual making the purchase (not taken from event fees or by using a cheque made out to “cash”).

-A personal Perspective - some words of encouragement from a fellow local Exchequer
+Some words of encouragement from a fellow local Exchequer.

 So you have been elected to the office of Exchequer.
 Congratulations!
 This is of course the first step along the path to Known World Domination!
 Soon, they will fear you, then the will respect you, then they will follow you!